South East England: Schools

 There are forty-nine FE colleges in the region.
 The two main FE colleges are Northbrook College in Sussex and Basingstoke College of Technology in Hampshire.
-Oxfordshire and Buckinghamshore share an LSC (which fund FE colleges), and Sussex has a combined LSC.
+Oxfordshire and Buckinghamshire share an LSC (which fund FE colleges), and Sussex has a combined LSC.
 The region's LSC office was in Reading, looking after five areas.

 Universities

 Tom Tower of Christ Church, Oxford; in 1920, the University of Oxford was the first in the UK to award degrees to women.

 The best known university in the region is the University of Oxford, famous for its academic achievements, and also for its ornate colleges and its rowing crews on the Thames.
 It was ranked the fourth best university in the world by the Times Higher Education Supplement in 2013.